mm80843/T3.5/docs/Benef/PBN__Benef_679.md

 # __Business continuity__

-## Name of the Benefit

-Efficient supply chain management ensures a secure and uninterrupted flow of materials, minimizing project delays and disruptions.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors benefit from improved business continuity and reduced project delays, resulting in cost savings and increased profitability.
 Effective supply chain management also enhances the reputation and competitiveness of construction firms, attracting potential investors and clients.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_727.md)